Loading...

 Last 30 days (Mar 2026)

-The model sees a clear edge.
+The model sees a clear edge (>20 pts).
 Strong team advantages, favorable matchups, and aligned underlying metrics.
-These games hit at well above the 62% average.
+These games hit at 71.2%, well above the 61% average.

-Marginal edge.
-The model has a preference but the signal is weak.
-Close to the overall average hit rate.
+Marginal edge (0-5 pts).
+The model has a slight preference but the signal is weak.
+Hits at 55.9%, closer to a coin flip.

-If you only follow A+ and A picks, your effective accuracy is meaningfully higher than 62%.
+If you only follow A-grade picks, your effective accuracy is meaningfully higher than 61%.
 The tradeoff is volume: fewer games qualify.
 Confidence grades let you decide where on the accuracy-vs-volume spectrum you want to sit.

 Most public hockey prediction models do not publish walk-forward accuracy numbers.
 The ones that do tend to report in the 55-63% range.
 Some claim higher, but without disclosure of their validation methodology, those numbers are difficult to verify.